 Have you sustained injuries while at work?
-Young, Reverman, and Mazzei have experienced workers' compensation lawyers in Cincinnati that can help relieve you of the burden of filing your claim, allowing you to focus on recovering from your injuries.
-Our professional team of attorneys will file all of the required paperwork, ensure that the relevant deadlines are met, and argue your case to make sure that you receive what’s owed to you in compensation as prescribed by the law.
+Young, Reverman, and Mazzei has a Cincinnati workers' compensation lawyer that can help relieve you of the burden of filing your claim, allowing you to focus on recovering from your injuries.
+A Cincinnati workers' compensation lawyer will file all of the required paperwork, ensure that the relevant deadlines are met, and argue your case to make sure that you receive what’s owed to you in compensation as prescribed by the law.

 Workplace injuries generally involve a single event while an occupation-related illness arises from constant exposure to different hazards while working.
 If you experienced illness on your job or suffered harm at your place of work, you should first seek medical attention if necessary and then report it to your employer without delay.
 The illnesses may be caused by physical vibration from heavy equipment, radiation, chemical fumes, asbestos exposure, as well as drastic fluctuations in temperature, pressure, or noises.